nuree-cit/linux-project-load-balancer/README.md

 > [!NOTE]
 > The file path for `config` may differ depends on where you set.

 5-2.
-Add this code to the `config` file
+Add this code to the config file

 ```

-Host h1 #choose the host name you want to use for the first server
+Host servername1 #choose the host name you want to use for the first server
     HostName 24.199.114.110 #change it to the actual IP address of your first server from step 5-4.
     User arch #
     PreferredAuthentications publickey